Colleges Eye Adults Who Didn’t Finish Degrees as Enrollments Fall

 “I hope higher education doesn’t become the cable industry or the Sears and Roebuck Company,” he said.
 “As a sector, we have to grapple with the issue of cost.”

-In New York City, the public City University of New York (CUNY) system reported that 33,378 students re-enrolled in college since its “Reconnect” program between August of 2022 and May of this year.
-The program offers low tuition and financial aid, flexible schedules, and onsite childcare.
+In New York City, the public City University of New York system reported that 33,378 students reenrolled in college through its “Reconnect” program from August of 2022 to May 2024.
+The program offers low tuition and financial aid, flexible schedules, and onsite child care.

-The NCSRC report said more than 943,000 students who previously completed some college coursework re-enrolled in higher education during the 2022-2023 academic year, and 134,800 of them earned some degree or credential.
+More than 943,000 students who previously completed some college coursework reenrolled in higher education during the 2022–2023 academic year, and 134,800 of them earned some degree or credential, according to the NCSRC report.

-“For states, seeing additional (re-enrolled) students earn credentials can help to increase the attainment levels of their workforces and make their economies more competitive,” the report said.
+“For states, seeing additional students earn credentials can help to increase the attainment levels of their workforces and make their economies more competitive,” the report states.
 “For institutions, students can help address enrollment shortfalls amid a shifting demographic landscape.”